hrspnd/stardew-perfection-tracker/docs/assets/README.md

 - Run in demo mode: `npm run dev` in `client/`, then open `http://localhost:5173`.
 - Captured with the Windows Snipping Tool (`Win + Shift + S`) and saved as PNG.
-- Taken on [ADD: date].
+- Taken on September 23, 2026.
 The app has no styling yet, so these will be retaken after styling is added.

 ## Updating them